 By God’s grace, his conscience was pricked, and he started to study his denomination.
 He learned its origins—an Englishman in the 1800s who was dissatisfied with the existing Protestant buffet started it—and made the decision to leave.
 Though we had discussed Catholicism for six months, he wasn’t ready to become Catholic.
 Instead, he and his wife joined an Episcopal church.

-Brandon and I kept talking, and after three years of prayer and discussion, he and his wife decided to become Catholic.
-They entered full communion, along with their daughter, who was baptized and received First Communion.
+Brandon and I kept talking, and after three years of prayer and discussion, he and his wife decided to become Catholic, along with their daughter, who was baptized and received First Communion.
 They chose my wife and me to be their godparents.
 They had two more children and have been involved in multiple apostolates at their church, from music to men’s retreats to RCIA.
 Their gentle spirits have blossomed in the Church and been a blessing to many.

 Even indifferent Protestants can be moved by grace.
 See if God opens up a door with friends of yours like Brandon and simply take one step at a time toward helping them discover the truth.